input-output-hk/partner-chains-smart-contracts/docs/SIPs/05-ModularCommitteeCertificateVerification.md

         atmsSignature
     ```
     i.e., the public key of the committee except for the non signers (the non
-    signers are divided out of the aggregated public key) have signed the message.
+    signers are divided out of the aggregated public key) have signed the
+    message.

 ### Design of `CommitteePoKATMSPolicy`
-TODO:
+The `CommitteePoKATMSPolicy` is an alternative committee certificate
+verification mechanism that uses proofs of knowledge for the committee
+certificate verification mechanism.

+TODO

+## Conclusion
+We have discussed a design for modularizing the committee certificate verification mechanism.
+Fundamentally, this proposes to modularize the "committee signing part" into a
+single common minting policy that mints only if the current committee has
+signed its minted token name.
+We demonstrated how current Plutus scripts can be adapted to fit in this
+framework, and finally discussed some ways one may implement a committee
+certificate verification mechanism.